1jour1vin

 Wine rated (2021 guide) 97/100

 The 2018 Barolo is a magnificent wine.
-The aromas alone are fascinating.
+The aromas alone are captivating.
 Once again, this is one of the things that makes Barolo Sperss such an appealing wine.
-Sweet black cherry, lavender, spices, and leather give this exceptionally translucent Barolo an impressive dimension.
-The powerful tannins of Serralunga are present, but they are beautifully integrated into the wine's structure.
+Sweet black cherry, lavender, spices, and leather lend this exceptionally translucent Barolo an impressive depth.
+The powerful tannins of Serralunga are present, but they are beautifully integrated into the wine’s structure.

 James Suckling